EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 # Test Vectors {#vectors}

 This appendix provides detailed test vectors to ease implementation and ensure interoperability.
 In addition to hexadecimal, all CBOR data items and sequences are given in CBOR diagnostic notation.
-The test vectors use 1 byte key identifiers, 1 byte connection IDs, and the default mapping to CoAP where Party U is CoAP client (this means that corr = 1).
+The test vectors use 1 byte key identifiers, 1 byte connection IDs, and the default mapping to CoAP where the Initiator acts as CoAP client (this means that corr = 1).

 ## Test Vectors for EDHOC Authenticated with Signature Keys (RPK)